 Customer records are one of the most valuable assets for sales teams, so it’s primordial that you keep track of their ownership.
 Here again, keeping that data centralized in your main CRM decreases the potential risk of having it stored on hundreds of devices scattered everywhere.

 It’s also useful in terms of data protection compliance.
 Failing to meet GDPR requirements, for instance, can incur hefty fines.
 And keeping customer data on various employees’ laptops is the surest way to leak that info.
 With one CRM, you only need to protect access to the software, and to secure Internet connections.

 Why it works: centralize your customer data to make it safer, and to comply with data protection regulations.

 One of the greatest advantages of sharing a CRM across departments is that you all have access to the same tools.
 This helps understand everyone’s workflows, and unify project management, even what you’re dealing with isn’t customer records.

 For instance, Act!
-Growth Suite lets you connect your CRM with Outlook, which means you can all use the same calendar and scheduling tools.
-This streamlines management, and allows sales reps to clear some headspace dedicated to operating software in order to focus on sales, especially thanks to integrated features like Notes and To Do Lists.
+CRM lets you connect your CRM with Outlook, which means you can all use the same calendar and scheduling tools.
+This streamlines management and allows sales reps to clear some headspace dedicated to operating software in order to focus on sales, especially thanks to integrated features like Notes and To-Do Lists.